PoisonousJohn/AzureGameRoomsScaler-Monitor/README.md

 # AzureGameRoomsScaler-Monitor
-It's a demo app which monitors Minecraft servers from AzureGameRoomsScaler-MinecraftSample repo and scales them correspondingly
+It's a demo app which monitors nodes created by AzureGameRoomsScaler scales them based on CPU & Mem metrics